mchowdhury56/Data-Structures-Implementations/README.md

 Treap.java - Implementation of a binary search tree that maintains heap properties.
 Junit test cases included.

 HuffmanTree.java - Implementation of a Huffman encoding tree.
 Junit test cases included.

-Below are a few data structures I implemented while I was a Course Assistant for a Data Structures course: